TanishkThoria/Personal-Website/README.md

-# website
+# Website
-This repo contains the source code for https://jocular-marzipan-1cbc43.netlify.app/
+This repo contains the source code for https://jocular-marzipan-1cbc43.netlify.app/ It is hosted through netlify.

-# In the future, I plan to move to a custom domain
+# Future plans:

-It is hosted through netlify.
+In the future, I plan to move to a custom domain